 Tap the Wrench to open the Actions menu, and tap Edit Drawing Guide once more.

-Hold the blue spot (cursor) anywhere on your canvas and adjust the angle by sliding the green dot to the left or right.
+Hold the blue dot (cursor) anywhere on your canvas and adjust the angle by sliding the green dot to the left or right.

 A quick tap on either dot will reset your symmetry line back to its default position.